Breadcrumbs

 6. Open the back panel of the transmitter to check that the ribbon cable is fully attached to the circuit board (see image 3).
 If the ribbon cable is not fully attached (see image 4), please connect it.

-7. Wait 5 minutes, then check if the sensor readings on the CAM+ website have returned to normal (indicating that you have resolved the issue).
+7. Wait 5 minutes, then check if the sensor readings on the CAM+ Website have returned to normal (indicating that you have resolved the issue).
 If not, please contact us.

 8. Complete an incident audit.